 Working on ways to improve your sleep, can make a significant difference to your wellbeing.
 It’s not easy to keep a calm head or make good decisions when you’re feeling sleep deprived!
 Good sleep can maximise problem-solving skills and enhance memory.
 Poor sleep has been shown to impair brain function.
 If you’re having trouble getting enough sleep, you’re certainly not alone.
 Inadequate sleep can hinder your health and wellbeing, affecting both our your immune system and emotional state.

 Sleep deprivation may reduce your social skills and ability to recognise other people’s emotional expressions.
-Sleep is when our body enters its ‘rest and repair’ phase, so if we’re struggling to get 7 – 8 hours a night, it’s definitely worth working on ways to improve your sleep.
+Our body enters its ‘rest and repair’ phase during sleep, so if we’re struggling to get 7 – 8 hours a night, it’s definitely worth working on ways to improve your sleep.

 Making ‘getting more sleep’ a priority for positive change.

-It can take 2-3 weeks until something may start to work for you, so if after a day or 2 of trying one of these tips, don’t give up.
-It may just take some time for your body to adjust.
+It can take 2-3 weeks until something may start to work for you.
+After a day or 2 of trying one of these tips, don’t give up.
+It may simply take some time for your body to adjust.

 - Find a relaxing bedtime ritual and wind down before bed for example reading